 There are a few key signs to look out for to tell if your cat has uncomfortable skin.
 The odd scratch is normal, but excessive scratching (every few minutes) is a sign something’s not quite right.
 Chewing and nibbling at their coat, which can progress to overgrooming where they actually pull out their fur leaving bald patches, is another obvious sign.
 Watch out for more hairballs than usual, as cats can overgroom in secret!
 Dry, flaky or red sore skin can also be a giveaway sign.
 Itching can be generalised to all over their body.
 However it can also be focused on very specific areas.
 So checking your cat all over regularly is a good habit to get into.

-Why is itching a problem?
+Why is itching a problem in felines?

 Itching is an uncomfortable and ongoing situation for your pet.
 They would feel much happier if the problem is resolved.
 Itching can also lead to lots of licking or scratching at the area, which will cause inflammation of the skin.
 Excessive licking can actually damage the skin, leaving open wounds prone to infection.

-Top Causes of Itching
+Top Causes of Itching in Cats

 1. Parasites